dhananjay1405/tally-database-loader/README.md

 **Ques:** I got an error **connect ECONNREFUSED 127.0.0.1:3306** in *error-log.txt* file.
 What is this error about ?

 **Ans:** If utility is unable to connnect to database, this error will be generated

+<br><br>

+## Release History

+Version: **1.0.1 [06-Apr-2021]**<br>
+Added:
+* Header column in CSV files is introduced for easy viewing of CSV files from Excel to know exact error.
+Also these files can easily be imported, if database server is in protected PC with no external access

+Fixed:
+* \\ character in text field generated invalid CSV files, interrupting database loading.
+Proper escaping of backslah is now fixed
+* Character limit for PAN(10) & GST Number(15) field increased in **database-structure.sql** as older versions of Tally were found to be accepting extra characters
+* Closing Stock values for **trn_closingstock_ledger** table were missing 0 if no amount was specified for corresponding date.
+So now fixed with 0 in amount
+* Commandline process exits with code of 0 = Success / 1 = Error, so that any other dependent programs/scripts can utilise this exit code for troubleshooting

+Version: **1.0.0 [26-Mar-2021]**<br>
+* Utility released